Shoes

 A New Generation of Leather

 BIO leather (trade name Biocouro) is a metal free leather created through years of research and development in Portugal.
-Unlike traditional chromium-tanned leather, BIO leather uses a process called wet-white tanning.
-This method replaces heavy metals with plant-based tannins and carefully selected alternatives, resulting in a material that performs like traditional leather but with a much smaller environmental footprint.
+Unlike traditional chromium-tanned leather, BIO leather replaces heavy metals with plant-based tannins and carefully selected alternatives, resulting in a material that performs like traditional leather but with a much smaller environmental footprint.

 Healthy for You, Better for the Planet